We assess the geopolitical and economic implications of China’s imminent Winter Olympics, and the country’s priorities for 2022.

 The Beijing Winter Olympics give China’s leadership the opportunity to reflect upon and celebrate considerable achievements in the areas of economic development, technological innovation and international leadership realised since the same city hosted the Summer Olympics in 2008.
 The event also represents a significant milestone in the final year of President’s Xi’s second term, before he embarks on an unprecedented third term in the post-Mao era.
 However, the pressures on the Chinese economy facing policymakers in 2022 mean that the Olympic euphoria will be short-lived.

 For investors, who have experienced the regulatory headwinds unleashed by ‘common prosperity’ in 2021, heightened Covid restrictions and geopolitical tensions, all resulting in economic slowdown over the last several quarters, the hope will be that the Winter Olympics mark the peak in macro uncertainty and that policymakers can restore the economy to a more stable growth path for 2022.

 Source: Bloomberg, 31 December 2021.

+This is a financial promotion.
 These opinions should not be construed as investment or other advice and are subject to change.
 This material is for information purposes only.
-This is not investment research or a research recommendation for regulatory purposes.
+This material is for professional investors only.
 Any reference to a specific security, country or sector should not be construed as a recommendation to buy or sell investments in those securities, countries or sectors.
+Please note that holdings and positioning are subject to change without notice.
+Compared to more established economies, the value of investments in emerging markets may be subject to greater volatility, owing to differences in generally accepted accounting principles or from economic, political instability or less developed market practices.
 Richard Bullock is an employee of BNY Mellon Investment Management Singapore and provides support to Newton Investment Management as a geopolitical strategist.